Villa Alemana: History

 On 8 November 1894, it was founded under the name of Viña Miraflores.
 The property was owned by Don Buenaventura Joglar, who divided the land into lots and set the name of Villa Alemana.

 On 5 January 1918, the commune of Villa Alemana was established, but in 1928 it was incorporated in Quilpué.
 On 7 June 1933, Villa Alemana separated from Quilpué, recreating the commune of Villa Alemana.
 Today, it is a bedroom community for Viña del Mar and Valparaíso.

 Demographics

-According to the 2002 census of the National Statistics Institute, Villa Alemana spans an area of 96.5 sqkm and has 95,623 inhabitants (45,868 men and 49,755 women).
-Of these, 94,802 (99.1%) lived in urban areas and 821 (0.9%) in rural areas.
-The population grew by 33.4% (23,951 persons) between the 1992 and 2002 censuses.
+According to the 2024 census of the National Statistics Institute, Villa Alemana spans an area of 96.5 sqkm and has 139,571 inhabitants (65,629 men and 73,942 women).
+The population grew by 10.3% (13,023 persons) between the 2017 and 2024 censuses.

 Administration

 As a commune, Villa Alemana is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
-The 2021-2024 alcalde is Javiera Toledo Muñoz.
+The 2024-2028 alcalde is Nelson Estay Molina.
 The council has the following members: